-First published in 1945, Glanville Williams: Learning the Law has been introducing new and prospective law students to the foundation skills needed to study law effectively for almost 70 years.
+First published in 1945, Glanville Williams: Learning the Law has been introducing new and prospective law students to the foundation skills needed to study law effectively for over 70 years.
 Presenting an overview of the English Legal System and covering the essential legal skills that students need to master if they want to succeed both in their legal studies and in their future careers, this is a must-have book for all new law students.

 This title is of particular interest to undergraduate students on the LLB, postgraduate students on the GDL.
 It is particularly important as reading to prepare for a law degree, and offers practical advice and guidance throughout the formative year of study.